Fixed vs. Growth Mindset: Biggest Differences

 One of the easiest ways to instill a growth mindset in your child and family is also one of the most fun.
 Stories and films are an incredible resource for shifting the way we think about our abilities.

 Your nightly bedtime routine may already include story time.
 With younger children, choose illustrated tales focused on developing skills like kindness and resilience.
 Or choose ones that inspire creativity and enjoying mistakes, like Beautiful Oops! by Barney Saltzberg.
 Identify characters who have a fixed versus growth mindset, and what they could do to change.

 Tweens and teens can explore our suggested list of graphic novels to see how other adolescents face and overcome obstacles.
-Also, consider a new digital series of growth mindset graphic novellas to support your child in making good decisions, managing tricky emotions, and navigating the ups and downs of relationships.
+These titles can support your child in making good decisions, managing tricky emotions, and navigating the ups and downs of relationships.